Constitution of the Graduate Student Organization

 i.
 A cover letter from the student to the GSO verifying the request.
 If the request is for research support, this letter should briefly explain the nature of the student's research project, how it applies toward their graduation requirement, and an itemized list with the expenses involved.
 If the request involves attending a conference or convention, the letter should verify that event as a valid professional function in the student's field.
 If the student will be presenting an original work at a conference, the letter should verify this.

 ii.
 A letter of support from the student's project director, advisor, or department head.
-This letter should be on University letterhead (not a photocopy), should state why the request for GSO funding is supported, and should verify that event as a valid profession function in the student's field.
+This letter should be on University letterhead (not a photocopy), should state why the request for GSO funding is supported, and should verify that event as a valid professional engagement in the student's field.

 iii.
-A funding request for participation in a conference or for presentation of original work at a conference must also be accompanied by a letter from a conference official specifying that the applicant will have duties or that the applicant’s original work has been accepted for presentation.
+A funding request for participation in a professional engagement with academic duties must also be accompanied by confirmation.
+Confirmation options include: a letter from the organizers of the professional engagement or a copy of the schedule.
+Confirmation should include the applicant name as presenter, date, and time along with the academic duty being performed.
 The funding request will not be released by the President of the GSO to the proper funding channels until the confirmation is received.
-Confirmation may be in the form of a letter or copy of the meeting schedule showing the date and time of presentation.
 The confirmation must be received in the semester of travel or the application will be deemed void.

 c.
 Funding requests will be referred to individual Department Representative and subsequently submitted to the Council President by the designated deadline set by the Council President prior to each meeting.